Our use of cookies

 You are advised to contact the Statutory Undertakers at an early stage as there can be delays in programming works and ordering equipment, especially in times of seasonal activity.

-Undertaker works notifications are strictly controlled and it is only the Transport and Network Management Unit that can agree flexibility to the timescale requirements, if they don’t then Undertakers are required to adhere to the Notice periods below.
+Undertaker works notifications are strictly controlled and it is only the Transport and Network Management Unit that can agree flexibility to the timescale requirements, if they don’t then Undertakers are required to adhere to the Notice periods shown in table 5.
 Please bear these timescales in mind when programming your works.

 Innovative collaborative working